haileytapia/portfolio/ScheduleRecurringOutlookEvent.md

 ---
 layout: default
-title: Schedule a Recurring Event in Outlook on the Web
+title: Schedule a Recurring Event With Outlook Calendar
 parent: Software
 ---

-# Schedule a Recurring Event in Outlook on the Web
+# Schedule a Recurring Event With Outlook Calendar
 {: .no_toc }

 Mar 7, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

-Outlook on the web is Microsoft's web-based version of its mail client, whose calendar component saves you time and effort by automatically creating multiple instances of the same event.
-Outlook on the web also integrates with Microsoft Teams for virtual meetings.
+Use the calendar and scheduling component of Microsoft Outlook to automatically create multiple instances of the same event.
+You can also add virtual meetings to an event using Outlook's integration with Microsoft Teams.

-To schedule a recurring event with an optional Teams meeting in Outlook on the web, follow these steps:
+To schedule a recurring Outlook event with an optional Teams meeting, follow these steps:

 1. On [Outlook.com](https://outlook.live.com/owa/), select **Sign in** and enter your login credentials.